REGISTRATION OPEN

 Springboard Access Grants can be used to cover up to 50% of tuition costs of your first Jewish teen program up to $300.

-In addition, a limited number of Access grants will be awarded to teens having their first experience with a Jewish teen organization through a domestic summer program.
-Summer program must give participant an opportunity to connect with the Chicago Jewish community during the school year once the teen has completed their program.
+In addition, a limited number of Access Grants will be awarded to teens having their first experience with a Jewish teen organization through a domestic summer program.
+Summer programs must give participant an opportunity to connect with the Chicago Jewish community during the school year.
 Teens attending a summer program after they graduate high school are not eligible for Access Grants.
-Access grants cannot be used towards Israel travel or programming offered by a Jewish summer camp contact Springboard@juf.org to learn about other funding options for those programs here .
+Access grants cannot be used towards Israel travel or programming offered by a Jewish summer camp contact jewishcamp@juf.org for more information about scholarships and incentives for summer camp programs.

 Program Highlights